 You’ve managed to successfully hire the top talent your company so desperately needed.
-That’s the first step; now comes the job of successfully on-boarding the new talent so that they can hit the floor running.
+That’s the first step – now comes the job of successfully onboarding the new talent so that they can hit the floor running.

 - Include all relevant information in a handbook and provide it to the employee when they accept and return the offer letter.
 This saves a lot of precious time during orientation.

-- Make sure that your company’s website has a robust career page that explains your company’s culture, dress code, perks, entertainment options, training facilities and anything else that might be of interest to a new hire.
+- Make sure that your company’s website has a robust career page that explains your company’s culture, dress code, perks, entertainment options, training facilities, and anything else that might be of interest to a new hire.

 - Take them around and make introductions personally.
 This will help break the ice so common when meeting new people on their own.
 Make sure your culture is friendly and inclusive and encourage all employees to go out of their way to be welcoming to new hires.

 - If appropriate implement a shadowing program.
-Letting a new hire spend a few days shadowing their peers and possibly subordinates will provide them invaluable company information and allow them to get to know how things work while developing new relationships.
+Letting a new hire spend a few days shadowing their peers and possibly subordinates will provide them with invaluable company information and allow them to get to know how things work while developing new relationships.

-- Dedicate that someone (such as an HR person, or the recruiter) follow-up periodically throughout the initial six months to a year, to track their level of contentment, feelings of support, and find out if any issues need to be addressed.
+- Dedicate that someone (such as an HR person, or the recruiter) follow-up periodically throughout the initial six months to a year, to track their level of contentment, gauge their feelings of support, and find out if any issues need to be addressed.
 Make sure you are on top of these reports and address any issues before they can become serious problems.